adityaramesh/deep_learning_a4/README.md

   ** Contact:   _@adityaramesh.com
 -->

-# Overview
+# Important Note

-**Important note:** You will need to download the character-level model file from the following URL, and save it to the path `lstm/models/queryable_char_model/best_train_model.t7`.
+You will need to download the character-level model file from the following URL, and save it to the path `lstm/models/queryable_char_model/best_train_model.t7`.
 I could not include it in the repository because the file size is over 100 Mb.
 Downloading the file cannot be done normally using `wget`, so I could not automate this process.

 	https://github.com/adityaramesh/a4/releases/download/model/best_train_model.t7

+# Overview

 - The solution for Q1 is implemented in `nngraph/nngraph_handin.lua`.
 - The report file has the path `report/out/ar2922.pdf`.